DaveKeehl/svelte-reveal/README.md

-Among the available options you can set, there are also [some functions](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/types.ts#L90-L109) you can leverage to inject some code during specific moments of the lifecycle of the nodes attached to this action.
+Among the available options you can set, there are also some callback functions you can leverage to inject some code during specific moments of the lifecycle of the nodes attached to this action:

 ### Callbacks